-The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivable, other receivables, loans, accounts payable and other payables that are denominated in foreign currency.
-A 1% of appreciation or depreciation of the TWD against the USD and CNY as of December 31, 2020 and 2019 would have increased or decreased the before-tax net income by \$614 thousand and \$865 thousand, respectively.
+The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, trade receivable, other receivables, accounts payable and other payables that are denominated in foreign currency.
+A 1% of appreciation or depreciation of the TWD against the USD and CNY as of December 31, 2021 and 2020 would have increased or decreased the before-tax net income by \$212 thousand and \$614 thousand, respectively.
 The analysis is performed on the same basis for both periods.